Ayomiposy/alx-system_engineering-devops/0x01-shell_permissions/README.md

-scrit 1-who_am_i will print username of current user script 2-groups will print all groups in current working directory script 3-new_owner will change owner of file "hello" to betty
+scrit 1-who_am_i will print username of current user script 2-groups will print all groups in current working directory script 3-new_owner will change owner of file "hello" to betty script 4-empty  will create an empty hello file